-NO PERSONAL LIABILITY OF DIRECTORS, OFFICERS, EMPLOYEES, MEMBERS AND STOCKHOLDERS

-No director, officer, employee, incorporator, member or stockholder of Charter Holdings, as such, shall have any liability for any obligations of Charter Holdings under the notes or the indentures, or for any claim based on, in respect of, or by reason of, such obligations or their creation.
+NO PERSONAL LIABILITY OF DIRECTORS, OFFICERS, EMPLOYEES, MEMBERS AND STOCKHOLDERS indentures, or for any claim based on, in respect of, or by reason of, such obligations or their creation.
 Each holder of notes by accepting a note waives and releases all such liability.
 The waiver and release will be part of the consideration for issuance of the notes.
 The waiver may not be effective to waive liabilities under the federal securities laws.